 About Na Koa

-Funds raised by Nā Koa go directly to supporting the Warrior Football Program and supplementing the budget provided by the UH Athletic Department.
+Funds raised by Nā Koa go directly to supporting the Rainbow Warrior Football Program and supplementing the budget provided by the UH Athletic Department.
 These resources are used to help Head Coach Norm Chow achieve his goals of: 1) graduating student-athletes; 2) teaching life lessons; 3) winning football games and chasing championships; and 4) preparing players for the NFL.

-Nā Koa is the official booster club of the Warrior Football Program and provides support for many of the needs that will help Coach Chow and the team realize success in the academic arena and on the field of play.
+Nā Koa is the official booster club of the Rainbow Warrior Football Program and provides support for many of the needs that will help Coach Chow and the team realize success in the academic arena and on the field of play.
 The proceeds of your membership dues, monies raised through Nā Koa events, and donations provide for many critical needs of the team.

 Summer School and the Warrior Bridge Program are two of the largest expenses that Nā Koa funds.
 In previous years, 70-80 student-athletes have participated in one or both sessions of summer school providing specific benefits.
 First, they are able to obtain and maintain eligibility so that they can participate in practices and games.
 Second, they are able to take many of the time-intensive, lab-type courses that are difficult to enroll in during the regular sessions (fall and spring semesters) when they are frequently on travel for road games or involved in team meetings and off-season preparation.
 Finally, summer school is integral in helping to ensure the on-time or early graduation of the players.
 As with previous head coaches, graduating student-athletes continues to be a top priority for Coach Chow.